-The goal of the Judicial Program is to expose Missouri youth to the judicial process, from participation in trials as attorneys to developing leadership skills through mentoring and serving as judges in those trials.
-The focus of the students’ work during the fall is on learning and practicing the various parts of a trial, and developing the case you work on throughout the semester.
+The goal of the Judicial Program is to expose Missouri youth to the judicial process, from participation in trials as attorneys, to developing leadership skills through mentoring and serving as Judges in those trials.

-The Judicial program requires preparation before the State Convention on the part of each student in order to be successful.
-When you come to the State Convention, you need to be well prepared to try the case that you have been working on during the semester.
-This Judicial Program handbook provides you with an explanation of how the program works, an overview of the parts of a trial, and tips for preparing your case.
-Above all, our goal for you is to learn about the judicial process while having fun.
+The Judicial program requires preparation before the State Conference on the part of each student in order to be successful.
+When you come to the State Conference, students need to be well prepared to try the case.
+The Judicial Program Guide provides an explanation of how the program works.

 Any student in 9-12 grade is eligible to participate in the Judicial Program.

-- Participants must complete the Student Registration Form on the YAG website by the stated deadline to participate at the State Convention.
+- Participants must complete the Student Registration Form on the YAG website by the stated deadline to participate at the State Conference.

-- Students must work with a trial team in their delegation to prepare the proper trial brief.
+- Students must work with a trial team in their delegation to prepare for the State Conference.